Mcsavvy/clarity-lottery-contract/README.md

 - `draw-lottery`: Initiates the lottery draw and distributes the prize
 - `change-ticket-price`: Allows the owner to change the ticket price
 - `change-draw-interval`: Allows the owner to change the draw interval
+- `change-min-players`: Allows the owner to change the minimum required players
 - `get-ticket-price`: Returns the current ticket price
 - `get-lottery-balance`: Returns the current lottery balance
 - `get-tickets`: Returns the number of tickets owned by a participant
 - `get-last-winner`: Returns the winner of a specific lottery draw
+- `get-min-players`: Returns the minimum required players for a draw

 ## Testing

-The contract includes a test file with several unit tests to ensure proper functionality.
+The contract includes a test file with several unit tests to ensure proper functionality, including:
+- Ticket purchase validation
+- Minimum players requirement
+- Owner-only functions
+- Lottery draw mechanics

+## Recent Enhancements

+1. Added minimum players requirement to prevent draws with insufficient participation
+2. Added input validation for ticket purchases to prevent zero-ticket purchases
+3. Added new function to allow owner to configure minimum players requirement
+4. Enhanced test coverage for new features